dartmouth-cs52/dartmouth-cs52.github.io/lectures/03_css/index_slides.md

 <iframe src="//giphy.com/embed/fAKOQ4gRr5kME" width="480" height="200" frameBorder="0" class="giphy-embed" ></iframe>

 ???
-main idea: give the container the ability to alter its items' width/height (and order) to best fill the available space
+* main idea: give the container the ability to alter its items' width/height (and order) to best fill the available space based on some rules